porres/pd-else/Source/Control/lua/tutorial/pd-lua-intro.md

 Don't forget to save your edits, then go back to the patch and recreate the `pdluax foo` object on the left.
 The quickest way to do that is to just delete the object, then use Pd's "Undo" operation, Ctrl+Z. Et voilà: the new object now decrements the counter rather than incrementing it.
 Also note that the other object on the right still runs the old code which increments the counter; thus you will have to give that object the same treatment if you want to update it, too.

-While `pdluax` is considered Pd-Lua's main workhorse for live coding, it also has its quirks.
+While `pdluax` was considered Pd-Lua's main workhorse for live coding in the past, it has its quirks.
 Most notably, the syntax is different from regular object definitions, so you have to change the code if you want to turn it into a .pd_lua file.
 Also, having to recreate an object to reload the script file is quite disruptive (it resets the internal state of the object), and may leave objects in an inconsistent state (different objects may use various different versions of the same script file).
 Sometimes this may be what you want, but it makes `pdluax` somewhat difficult to use.
 It's not really tailored for interactive development, but it shines if you need a specialized tool for changing your objects on a whim in a live situation.

-Fortunately, if you're not content with Pd-Lua's built-in facilities for live coding, it's easy to roll your own using the internal `dofile` method, which is discussed in the next subsection.
+Fortunately, if you're not content with Pd-Lua's traditional facilities for live coding, it's easy to roll your own using the internal `dofile` method, which is discussed in the next subsection.

 ### dofile and dofilex

 So let's discuss how to use `dofile` in a direct fashion.
 Actually, we're going to use its companion `dofilex` here, which works the same as `dofile`, but loads Lua code relative to the "externdir" of the class (the directory of the .pd_lua file) rather than the directory of the Pd canvas with the pdlua object, which is what `dofile` does.
-Normally, you don't have to worry about these intricacies, but they *will* matter if Lua class names are specified using relative pathnames, such as `../foo` or `bar/baz`.
-Since we're reloading class definitions here, it's better to use `dofilex` so that our code doesn't break if we later change the directory structure.
+Normally, this won't make much of a difference, but it *will* matter if Lua class names are specified using relative pathnames, such as `../foo` or `bar/baz`.
+Since we're reloading class definitions here, it's better to use `dofilex` so that our objects don't break if we move things about.

 The method we sketch out below is really simple and doesn't have any of the drawbacks of the `pdluax` object, but you still have to add a small amount of boilerplate code to your existing object definition.
 Here is how `dofilex` is invoked: